ropensci/drake/README.md

 - The [workflow plan data frame](https://ropensci.github.io/drake/reference/drake_plan.html) explicitly outlines the steps of the analysis, and [`vis_drake_graph()`](https://ropensci.github.io/drake/reference/vis_drake_graph.html) visualizes how those steps depend on each other.
 - `Drake` takes care of the parallel scheduling and high-performance computing (HPC) so you do not have to.
 That means the HPC code is no longer tangled up with the code that actually expresses your ideas.
 - You can [generate large numbers of targets](https://ropensci.github.io/drake/articles/best-practices.html#generating-workflow-plan-data-frames) without encumbering the collection of imported functions that make up your code base.
-In other words, `drake` can scale up the size of your project without scaling up the complexity of your custom code.
+In other words, `drake` can scale up the size of your project without making your custom code more complicated.

 # Aggressively scale up.